HenrikBechmann/react-infinite-grid-scroller/README.md

   />
 </div>
 ```
 2. `dndOptions` is a required property for all scrollers when dnd is enabled.
 It must include an `accept` property, with an array of accepted dnd content types (strings or Symbols).
 For the root scroller it may also include a `master` property, and a `profile` property with a simple object to help identify the scroller when the host responds to the `getDropEffect` function.
+A complete list here:
 ```
 const dndOptions = {
-  accept:['type1','type2','type3'] // required for all participating RIGS scrollers - any number of string (or Symbol) identifiers master:{enabled}, // optional, default true, for root `RigsDnd` component only enabled, // optional for all participating scrollers, default true profile, // recommended. simple object to help the host identify the scroller in the `getDropEffect` call. dropEffect, // optional. the prescribed value ('move' or 'copy') for scroller items; can be overridden by getDropEffect.
+  accept:['type1','type2','type3',...] // required for all participating RIGS scrollers - any number of string (or Symbol) identifiers master:{enabled}, // optional, default true, for root `RigsDnd` component only.
+Serves as default for scroller enabled setting. enabled, // optional for all participating scrollers, default set by master.enabled profile, // recommended. simple object to help the host identify the scroller in the `getDropEffect` call. dropEffect, // optional. the prescribed value ('move' or 'copy') for dragged scroller items; can be overridden by getDropEffect.
-    // undefined means default: 'move', posibly modified to 'copy' by pressing the altKey on desktop systems }
+    // undefined dropEffect means default = 'move', posibly modified to 'copy' by pressing the altKey on desktop systems }
 ```
 3. Sub-scrollers must be provided with the `cacheAPI` property of their parents to support inter-list drag and drop (by sharing the cache).
 This API object is obtained from the parent scroller by having the child component (the one returned to RIGS through the `getItemPack` function) set up a `cacheAPI = {null}` property.
 This will cause the parent scroller to instantiate the property, so the child can then pass the property to its sub-scroller.